aframevr/aframe-presentation-kit/content.md

 </div>

 <!-- NOTES -->
-- Browser support
 - Firefox + Chrome WebVR 1.0 hits release channels by early 2017
-- Firefox Nightly: first WebVR browser
-- Chromium: custom Chromium builds by Brandon Jones
-- Samsung: GearVR browser, with a flag
+- Currently behind Nightly, custom builds, and flags
-- Mobile Polyfill: use device motion/orientation sensors to polyfill on smartphones
+- Mobile Polyfill: use device motion / orientation sensors to polyfill on smartphones
+- With all the browsers behind it...

 ---